My latest CV is available here.

 I am a PhD candidate in Sociology and Demography at the University of California, Berkeley.

-Beyond India, my dissertation examines the neglect of pregnancy loss, both in early and late stages (i.e. stillbirths), in demographic research.
+In a separate stream of research, my dissertation examines the neglect of pregnancy loss, both in early and late stages (i.e. stillbirths), in demographic research.
 This neglect leads to a mischaracterization of global health challenges.
-Using both quantitative and qualitative methods, my research grapples with three interrelated questions about how patriarchal norms that devalue women’s experiences of pregnancy and pregnancy loss shape demographic data collection practices and statistics:
+Using both quantitative and qualitative methods, my research grapples with three interrelated questions about how the devaluation of women’s experiences of pregnancy and pregnancy loss shape demographic data collection practices and statistics:

-Parts of this work have received a PAA Best Poster Award in 2023 and First Place in the graduate student poster competition at the 2023 All-University of California Demography Conference.
-My paper, "Population science implications of the inclusion of stillbirths in demographic estimates of child mortality” is currently under review at Demography (a working paper version can be found here).
+Parts of this work have received a PAA Best Poster Award in 2023, First Place in the graduate student poster competition at the 2023 All-University of California Demography Conference, and First Place in the graduate student poster competition at the 2024 All-UC Demography Conference.
+A working version of my paper, "Population science implications of the inclusion of stillbirths in demographic estimates of child mortality” can be found here.

 Much of my research concentrates on India, where I have lived and worked on issues of rural health and development for periods of time since 2005.
 For the past decade, I have been a part of a team of researchers at the Research Institute for Compassionate Economics (r.i.c.e.), a non-profit organization focused on child health in India.
 My interests continue to be rooted in and shaped by my field research there, though my current projects and future research plans now also extend to other countries, both rich and poor.
 My experiences in India have also shaped my approach to research which includes the use of both quantitative and qualitative research methodologies to understand questions from multiple perspectives.